Waivers for VA benefit debt

 Yes.
 Here’s what to know about waiver time limits.

-By law, we must deny waiver requests received after these time limits.
-We'll explain your right to appeal in the denial letter.
+Time limit for considering waiver requests: We can only consider waiver requests within 1 year from when you receive your first debt letter.
+By law, we must deny waiver requests received after this time limit.
+We’ll explain your right to appeal in the denial letter.

 Can a representative request a waiver for a Veteran?